ChinmayIngle26/College-hub/README.md

     *   Verify the API key and other config values are correct from your Firebase project settings.
     *   Restart your development server after changes to `.env.local`.
 *   **"Missing or insufficient permissions" (Firestore Error)**:
-    *   This usually means your Firestore security rules are too restrictive, not deployed correctly, or the user performing the action does not have the required role (e.g., an admin action attempted by a non-admin user).
+    *   This usually means your Firestore security rules are too restrictive, not deployed correctly, or the user performing the action does not have the required role (e.g., an admin action attempted by a non-admin user, or server-side code attempting to access data without proper unauthenticated access rules if necessary, such as for `systemSettings`).
-    *   **1. Deploy Security Rules (MOST COMMON FIX):** Ensure you have deployed the `firestore.rules` file using `firebase deploy --only firestore:rules`.
+    *   **1. Deploy Security Rules (MOST COMMON FIX):** Ensure you have deployed the `firestore.rules` file using `firebase deploy --only firestore:rules` (see Step 6).
 Check the Firebase Console (Firestore Database > Rules tab) to see the currently active rules.
     *   **2. Set Admin Role:** For admin functionalities, **CRUCIALLY**, ensure the admin user's document in the `users` collection in Firestore has the `role` field set to `admin` (see Step 5b).
 The document ID for this user in the `users` collection must be their Firebase Authentication UID.
     *   **3. Check Rules Logic:** Review the rules in `firestore.rules` to confirm they grant the necessary permissions for the operations your app is trying to perform.
 For example:
         *   Can authenticated users create their own user document in the `users` collection upon signup (with specific constraints, e.g., only setting their own role to 'student')?
         *   Can authenticated users read their own user document?
         *   Can users with the 'admin' role `list` (get all documents) from the `users` collection?
-        *   Can users with the 'admin' role `create`, `update`, or `delete` documents in the `users` collection, including system settings?
+        *   Can users with the 'admin' role `create`, `update`, or `delete` documents in the `users` collection?
+        *   Can the `systemSettings/appConfiguration` document be read by unauthenticated users/server processes (e.g., for `generateMetadata` in `src/app/layout.tsx`)?
+Admins should have write access.
     *   **4. Verify User Authentication:** Ensure the user is actually signed in when the operation is attempted.
 Check the `user` object from `useAuth()` in your components.
     *   **5. Check Firestore Data and Document IDs:** Verify that the document paths your code is trying to access are correct (e.g., `users/{UID}`, `systemSettings/appConfiguration`).
     *   **6. Firebase Console Rules Simulator:** Use the Rules Playground in the Firebase Console (Firestore Database > Rules tab) to test your rules against specific operations (read, write, list) by specific users (provide their UID and mock data, including their `role` if it's 'admin').
 This is very helpful for debugging.